Nathanwoodburn/HSDBatcherGUI/README.md

 This sets how many domains are sent in each transaction.
 If you send too many the transaction might fail to send.
 - Batch interval
 This sets how many minutes are between sending batch transactions.
 If you set this too low the transactions might fail to send.
+- Log length
+This sets how many lines of log are shown in the log box.
+If you set this too high the log box might become slow to update (and in extreme cases cause crashing).
+- Skip Errors
+This will continue to send transactions even if one fails.
+This is useful if you have a large number of domains and one fails to send.